dvorakjt/undecorated-di/README.md

 //container-a.ts

 import { ContainerBuilder } from 'undecorated-di';
-import BirdService from './bird.ts';
+import BirdService from './bird';
-import ConsoleLoggerService from './console-logger.ts';
+import ConsoleLoggerService from './console-logger';

-const containerA = ContainerBuilder .createContainerBuilder() .registerTransientService(BirdService) //order does not matter, even if there are dependencies .registerTransientService(ConsoleLogger)
+const containerA = ContainerBuilder .createContainerBuilder() .registerTransientService(BirdService) //order does not matter, even if there are dependencies .registerTransientService(ConsoleLoggerService) .build();
-  .build();

 export { containerA };